lammps/lammps/doc/src/pair_polymorphic.rst

 See the pair\_coeff doc page for alternate ways to specify the path for the potential file.
-Several files for polymorphic potentials are included in the potentials dir of the LAMMPS distribution.
+Several files for polymorphic potentials are included in the potentials directory of the LAMMPS distribution.
 They have a "poly" suffix.

 As an example, imagine the SiC\_tersoff.polymorphic file has tabulated functions for Si-C tersoff potential.
 If your LAMMPS simulation has 4